clij/clij-docs/README.md

 // Cleanup by the end
 Ext.CLIJ_clear();
 ```

+To find out, which images are currently stored in the GPU, run the `Ext.CLIJ_reportMemory();` method.

 ## Sparing time with GPU based image processing
 The overall goal for processing images in the GPU is sparing time.